NHMDenmark/Mass-Digitizer/README.md

 ### Compilation

-Remember to activate venv and then run:
+Remember to activate the python virtual environment (venv) and then first run:
 ```
-pip install -r requirements.txt first
+pip install -r requirements.txt
 ```

 For creating the executable, we use PyInstaller (https://pyinstaller.org/) using this command in the CLI from the root folder: